seanewest/npmfs/readme.md

 A filesystem that looks like it holds all the node_modules and executables of every npm package

 ## install
+First you need to install FUSE.
+See [this link](https://github.com/bcle/fuse4js#requirements) for more info.

 ```
 npm install -g npmfs